Emergency, Standard and Advanced First Aid Courses

 All our First Aid courses are developed in accordance with the Canadian Consensus Guidelines and the International Liaison Committee on Resuscitation (ILCOR), from the one-day Emergency First Aid, to the two-day Standard First Aid, to the week-long Advanced First Aid.
 These courses meet the Alberta Government’s OH&S regulations, and they are transferable to other provinces.

-Emergency First Aid – CPR A & AED $110 • ONE DAY
+Emergency First Aid – CPR A & AED (CSA Basic) $110 • ONE DAY

 In this one-day course, students will learn to recognize and provide interventions for life-threatening emergencies until medical aid arrives.
 Topics include: CPR and choking for adults, shock and unconsciousness, severe bleeding, head & spinal injuries, major medical conditions, and AED training and certification.

-Standard First Aid – CPR C & AED $155 • TWO DAY
+Standard First Aid – CPR C & AED (CSA Intermediate) $155 • TWO DAY

 This two-day course covers all the skills in Emergency First Aid plus first aid for other injuries and illnesses including head and spinal injuries, fractures of the upper and lower limbs.
 This course includes Level C CPR training and certification (Adult, Child, Infant, and 2-rescuer resuscitation) and AED training and certification.